GeekHaven/WebD-Selection-25-26-Task-2/frontend.md

 # Web Development Wing Member Selection - Frontend Round 2

-## Let's Get Started:

-## The Core Challenge:

-### Building the Ultimate Reselling Marketplace
+**Building the Ultimate Reselling Marketplace**

-- Embark on an adventurous quest to create a **reselling platform**.
-Choose your magic spell—either the powerful **ReactJs** or the versatile **NextJs**, and start shaping the digital marketplace.
+Embark on an adventurous quest to create a **Reselling Platform Frontend**.
+Choose your spell — either the **powerful React.js** or the **versatile Next.js** — and shape the digital marketplace of dreams.
-- **Forge the Product Display**: Create a responsive, user-friendly page where sellers can list their products and buyers can browse through captivating deals.
-- **The Shopping Cart Expedition**: Let users curate their wishlist by adding and removing items from the cart, preparing for a seamless shopping experience.
-- **The Dynamic Marketplace Feed**: Populate the homepage with a live feed, displaying the latest listings for products up for resale, complete with enticing product images, descriptions, and prices.
-- **Product Exploration Adventure**: Implement a robust search feature, allowing users to easily find specific items based on categories, keywords, or pricing filters.
-- **Product Detail Portal**: Upon clicking on a product, take the user to an intricate product details page where they can dive deep into the specifications, seller information, and pricing history.
-- **Sprinkle of Interest: Like & Bookmark**: Let users like or bookmark products to save them for later or show interest.
-- **Seller Profiles Unveiled**: Provide a detailed seller profile page, allowing users to explore the reputation, reviews, and other listings of sellers.
-- **Seamless Checkout**: Enable users to add items to their cart and proceed through a smooth, intuitive checkout process, making purchases simple and delightful.

 ---

-## The Sweet Extras (Optional Features):

-- **Smart Pagination**: For a rich browsing experience, paginate listings with 10 items at a time, either through scrolling or a "Load More" button, keeping users hooked on endless products.
-- **Chat Portal for Buyer-Seller Conversations**: Build a chat feature where buyers can ask questions directly to sellers before making purchasing decisions.
-- **Review System**: Allow buyers to leave reviews for sellers after purchasing items, adding an element of trust and community to the platform.
-- **Advanced Filters**: Implement filters such as price range, location, product condition, and category, allowing users to narrow down their search results effortlessly.
-- **Promotional Listings**: Offer sellers the option to boost their listings, displaying them at the top of search results for a set period.
-- **Social Sharing**: Let users share product links on social media, spreading the word about interesting finds and good deals.
-- **Dark Mode**: Add a dark mode option to enhance the user experience during late-night browsing.
-- **Location-based Listings**: Include a feature where users can view listings based on proximity, helping buyers find items available in their local area.
+## Submission Deadline
+**30 August 2025, 11:59 PM**

 ---

-## Achievable Enhancements:

-- **Visual Magic**: Enhance your marketplace with libraries like **TailwindCSS**, **Material UI**, or **Ant Design**, transforming your UI into a sleek and delightful experience.
-- **Responsive Masterpiece**: Ensure that your platform shines on both mobile and desktop views, providing seamless interactions across all devices.
-- **Smooth Animations**: Add subtle animations to create a dynamic experience, bringing life to buttons, hover states, and loading components.
+## 🌟 The Core Challenge

+Your mission is to design and implement the **frontend** of a reselling platform with the following features:

+### 1. Forge the Product Display
+- Create a **responsive, user-friendly page** where sellers can list products and buyers can browse.

+### 2. The Shopping Cart Expedition
+- Let users add/remove items from the cart.
+- Maintain a clean UI for cart review.

+### 3. The Dynamic Marketplace Feed
+- Homepage should display a **live feed of latest listings** with product images, descriptions, and prices.

+### 4. Product Exploration Adventure
+- Implement **search** by category, keyword, or price filter.

+### 5. Product Detail Portal
+- Clicking on a product opens a **detailed product page** with:
+  - Specs
+  - Seller info
+  - Pricing history

+### 6. Sprinkle of Interest: Likes & Bookmarks
+- Users can **like/bookmark** products for later.

+### 7. Seller Profiles Unveiled
+- Create a **seller profile page** showing reviews, ratings, and other listings.

+### 8. Seamless Checkout
+- Implement a smooth **checkout process** using cart items.

 ---

-## The Measure of Excellence:

-- **Innovation and Creativity**: Your platform should stand out, offering a unique take on the classic reselling model.
-Bring your own twist to the marketplace while adhering to clean code principles.
-- **Architectural Brilliance**: Thoughtfully organize your code with reusable components, clean folder structures, and logical routes.
-- **Mandatory Features First**: Ensure that the core features—such as the product display, search functionality, and cart—are well-implemented and polished.
-- **User Delight**: Keep the user at the center of your design, ensuring that navigation is intuitive and every action feels seamless.
-- **Documentation and Comments**: Leave a trail of well-documented code, so future adventurers can easily navigate through your creation.
+## ✨ Optional Enhancements (Sweet Extras)

+- **Smart Pagination** → Show 10 items at a time via scroll or "Load More".
+- **Chat Portal** → Buyer ↔ Seller communication.
+- **Review System** → Buyers can leave reviews for sellers.
+- **Advanced Filters** → Price range, location, condition, category.
+- **Promotional Listings** → Sellers can “boost” listings to the top.
+- **Social Sharing** → Share product links on social platforms.
+- **Dark Mode** → Toggle between light & dark themes.
+- **Location-Based Listings** → Show items near the user.

 ---

-## Hand in Your Creation:

-**Submission Deadline**: Be ready to present your marketplace by ** 30 August 2025, 11:59 Pm**
+## 🎨 Achievable Enhancements

+- **Visual Magic** → Use TailwindCSS / Material UI / Ant Design for styling.
+- **Responsive Masterpiece** → Ensure mobile + desktop compatibility.
+- **Smooth Animations** → Subtle UI animations (hover, transitions, loaders).

 ---

-As you embark on this challenge, remember that this isn't just about creating a product; it's about crafting a user-centric marketplace that shines with design, usability, and practicality.
-Let your code flow with creativity, and your effort be the guiding light toward a polished, professional platform.
-Good luck, and may your marketplace be brimming with success!
+## 🛡️ Anti-Copy & Uniqueness Requirements

+To make sure every submission is **authentic and original**, the following are mandatory:

+1. **Assignment Seed (`ASSIGNMENT_SEED`)**
+   - You will receive a **unique seed** (`FRONT25-<unique>`).
+   - Your frontend must:
+     - Display this seed on `/about` page in a styled component.
+     - Generate a **color theme or accent color** dynamically from the seed (e.g., hash → color palette).
+     - Fail gracefully if seed is missing.

+2. **Dynamic Behaviors**
+   - **Cart total** must include a **platform fee = (seed_number % 10)% of subtotal**.
+   - Product IDs shown on the frontend should be rendered with a **checksum digit** derived from the seed.

+3. **Deployment Requirement**
+   - Deploy your project on **Vercel/Netlify/Render**.
+   - Must expose:
+     - `/<rollno>/healthz` route/page → Simple “Frontend Alive!” check.
+     - `/logs/recent` page → Show last 20 actions (clicks/searches), stored in local state.

+4. **Deliverables**
+   - Private GitHub repo (invite mentors).
+   - Minimum **10 commits spread over ≥3 days** (no one-shot dumps).
+   - Clear folder structure (`components/`, `pages/`, `styles/`).
+   - **README.md** with setup instructions.
+   - Short **2–3 min demo video** showing:
+     - Seed-based theme color
+     - Product browsing
+     - Cart functionality
+     - Checkout page

+5. **Viva & Live Change**
+   - In viva, you may be asked to make a **10-min live change** (e.g., add a new filter, tweak theme).
+   - Be ready to walk through your code.

+---

+## 🔎 The Measure of Excellence

+- ✅ Unique seed-based theme applied
+- ✅ Product listing, detail, search, and cart fully functional
+- ✅ Responsive UI with good design choices
+- ✅ Pagination / filters where applicable
+- ✅ Smooth navigation between pages
+- ✅ Deployment live & accessible
+- ✅ Commit history shows consistent progress
+- ✅ Demo video + viva performance

+---

+## 📜 Submission

+- 📂 Private GitHub repository (invite mentors).
+- 🌐 Deployed URL (Vercel/Netlify/Render).
+- 🎥 Demo video link.

+---

+## Final Words

+This challenge is about more than building pages — it’s about **designing a usable, scalable, and creative frontend experience**.

+✨ Showcase your originality.
+✨ Keep your users at the center.
+✨ Let your UI shine with clarity and elegance.

-**May your code radiate innovation, and your marketplace draw users like moths to a flame.
-The Web Development Wing eagerly awaits your triumph!**
+The Web Development Wing awaits your masterpiece 🚀.